giovanniboscu/continuous-section-field/actions-examples/concrete_pole/README.md

 tapered_pc_pole_lookup.yaml
 tapered_pc_pole_iso_lookup.yaml
 ```

-## 1. Generate the CSF YAML input and perform analysis
+## 1. Generate the CSF YAML input and run the analysis

 Run the launcher from this directory: